-Regardless of the amount of bud found by law enforcement, the percentage of THC by weight will not be implied in the charge, and it will fall under different marijuana laws.
+Regardless of the amount of bud found by law enforcement, the percentage of THC by weight will not be implied in the charge, and it will fall under different weed laws.
 Only if the charged is in possession of more than 1 lb. of bud will they be charged with a felony.

 Hash, concentrates, and marijuana are all schedule I, meaning they are drugs defined by the federal government as drugs with no currently accepted medical use and a high potential for abuse.

-Drug paraphernalia such as bongs, pipes or rolling papers is an infraction upon first offense with a maximum fine of $100.
+Drug paraphernalia such as bongs, pipes, rolling papers, or vape pens is an infraction upon first offense with a maximum fine of $100.
 If used paraphernalia is found, it is possible that you will receive the same infraction as you would if you were in possession of marijuana bud from the resin on the piece of used paraphernalia.

 Every marijuana case is different, so it is important to contact an experienced drug defense attorney to be sure that your case can have the best possible outcome.

 If you or a loved one has been the target of a marijuana investigation, you may be in legal trouble.
-You should contact the aggressive criminal defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers.
+You should contact the aggressive criminal defense attorneys at Berry Law right away for help defending your rights.